Blackmoor Nursery is one of very few Nurseries in the UK offering gardeners the opportunity to buy Strawberry plants direct from our Nursery.

 Strawberry Plants | Genus Fragaria x ananassa | Strawberry Plants For Sale | Buy Online

-Strawberry Elsanta and Florence runners for sale - Sweet and versatile, strawberries are the essence of a British summer and delicious when eaten freshly picked.
+Strawberry Collection - Elsanta and Florence runners for sale - Sweet and versatile, strawberries are the essence of a British summer and delicious when eaten freshly picked.

-Special offer - 5 Florence with 5 FREE Elsanta runners.
+Special offer - 5 Florence and 5 Elsanta runners.

 Elsanta picking time: mid June-late June.